-Here are some of the top questions asked at the event.
+Here are the top four questions asked at the event.

-What are the latest use cases in which Semtech’s LoRa Technology has been deployed?
+1. What are the latest use cases in which Semtech’s LoRa devices have been deployed?

 According to the LoRa Alliance, there are currently 100 countries with LoRaWAN-based network deployments (and ever expanding).
 It’s a race to keep pace with the diverse range of customer use cases.
 Just in the smart utility space, there are already hundreds of companies globally using Semtech’s LoRa Technology.